Apple River Fort: Black Hawk War background

-The fort's construction was motivated by the Black Hawk War, which was a consequence of an 1804 treaty between the Governor of the Indiana Territory and a council of leaders from the Sauk and Fox Native American tribes.
-The treaty, regarding land settlement, ceded 50 e6acre of Sauk and Fox land to the United States for $2,234.50 and an annual annuity of $1,000.
+The fort's construction was motivated by the Black Hawk War, which was a consequence of an 1804 treaty between the Governor of the Indiana Territory and a council of leaders from the Sauk and Meskwaki Native American tribes.
+The treaty, regarding land settlement, ceded 50 e6acre of Sauk and Meskwaki land to the United States for $2,234.50 and an annual annuity of $1,000.
 The treaty was controversial, Sauk Chief Black Hawk, and others disputed its validity because they said that the full tribal councils were not consulted and the council that negotiated the treaty did not have the authority to cede land.
-The treaty also allowed the Sauk and Fox to remain on their land until it was sold.
+The treaty also allowed the Sauk and Meskwaki to remain on their land until it was sold.

 After the discovery of lead in and around Galena, Illinois, during the 1820s, miners began moving into the area ceded in the 1804 treaty.
-When the Sauk and Fox returned from the winter hunt in 1829 they found their land occupied by white settlers and were forced to return west of the Mississippi River.
+When the Sauk and Meskwaki returned from the winter hunt in 1829 they found their land occupied by white settlers and were forced to return west of the Mississippi River.
 Angered by the loss of his birthplace, between 1830–31 Black Hawk led a number of incursions across the Mississippi, but was persuaded to return west each time without bloodshed.
 In April 1832, encouraged by promises of alliance with other tribes and the British, he again moved his so-called "British Band" of around 1,000 warriors and non-combatants crossed the river into Illinois.
 Finding no allies, he attempted to return to Iowa, but the undisciplined Illinois militia's actions led to the Battle of Stillman's Run.
 After the first clash at Stillman's Run, construction at the Apple River Fort site advanced quickly.
 A number of other engagements followed, and the militias of Michigan Territory and Illinois were then mobilized to hunt down Black Hawk's Band.